KalypsoDev/enjoy-and-learn/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the terms of the MIT license.
+This means that you can use, copy, modify and distribute the code freely, as long as you acknowledge the original authorship and do not use it for commercial purposes.